ddev/ddev/docs/content/users/configuration/hooks.md

 ## Supported Tasks

-ddev currently supports these tasks:
+DDEV currently supports these tasks:

 * `exec` to execute a command in any service/container
 * `exec-host` to execute a command on the host